Haichuan23/My_Own_Private_Deep_Learning_Curriculum/ch1_Transformer/chapter1.md

 We are training deep neural networks, so skip connections are added to prevent gradients from becoming zero.
 If we don’t have a skip connection, then it’s possible that the model sees little improvement because the gradient is too small.

+## Q5.
+Implementation
-5. Now we'll actually implement the code.
+Now we'll actually implement the code.
 Make sure each of these is completely correct - it's very easy to get the small details wrong.

 Implement the positional embedding function first.